allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 ### How to manage people

-Sometimes it is a good idea to divide them into smaller groups and make them work together on the same issue or, quite opposite, to focus on different areas of the system.
+Sometimes it is a good idea to divide them into smaller groups and make them work together on the same issue or, quite the opposite, to focus on different areas of the system.

 Depending on whether we are exploring or modelling the process, especially during online sessions, I think it is good to have boundaries &mdash; like a start event and an end event &mdash; among which everybody can create their vision.
 Then the most difficult part is to merge it.
-Another approach is to leave a free hand to your participants and see how the process is going to develop.
+Another approach is to give a free hand to your participants and see how the process is going to develop.

 ### How long should it take?

-When the speed of new events showing up dramatically slows down &mdash; it is a good time to proceed to the next phase.
+When the speed of new events showing up dramatically slows down, it is a good time to proceed to the next phase.
 Usually chaotic exploration takes about 5 to 15 minutes, but I have noticed that after about 8 minutes people are getting bored and busy with other things.
 So especially during online meetings, when you do not control the environment (like computers, phones, slack, mails…) it is easy to lose attention.
-And if you add to it a *zoom fatigue* syndrome - you can spoil the whole session, when key participants leave.
+And if you add to it a *zoom fatigue* syndrome, you can spoil the whole session when key participants leave.

 ## Phase 2 Timeline